Seankhenre Mentuhotepi: Theories

 The identification of Mentuhotepi has evolved over the years: Jürgen von Beckerath lists Mentuhotepi as a king of the 17th Dynasty under the name Mentuhotep VII and Wolfgang Helck as Mentuhotep VI.
 The recent reconstruction of the Turin canon by Ryholt established this king as Seankhenre Mentuhotepi.

-According to egyptologists Kim Ryholt and Darrell Baker, he was the fifth king of the 16th Dynasty reigning over the Theban region in Upper Egypt.
+According to the Egyptologists Kim Ryholt and Darrell Baker, he was the fifth king of the 16th Dynasty reigning over the Theban region in Upper Egypt.
 Alternatively, Jürgen von Beckerath sees him as the fifth king of the 17th Dynasty.